Just Shoot ‘Em In the Leg – Bad Self-Defense Advice

 Listen, I’m just a guy running his mouth on the internet.
 Luckily you don’t have to take my word for it.
 The Force Science Research Center agrees.
 They harshly disagree with the idea of shooting someone in the leg as a nonlethal or less lethal means to stop an attacker.
 They’ve resisted legislation mandating the idea of leg and arm shots as minimum force application.
 They are the preeminent authority on successful and smart tactics applied by police and civilian shootings.

 It’s just a bad idea to rely on a leg shot to stop the threat and magically not cause any serious harm.
 Lethal force is always lethal, and there is a big difference between lethal and non-lethal force.
 If you want a nonlethal option, then try Pepper spray.
 I’m serious.
 I carry a can of Pom with my gun for a reason.
-Keep your use-of-force options separate and engage the best weapon you have, the six inches between your ears.
+Keep your use-of-force options separate, firearm holstered if you want non-lethal, and engage the best weapon you have, the six inches between your ears.

 ABOUT THE AUTHOR: